Why Do My Boobs Hurt When I’m Not Pregnant? | Clear, Honest Answers

 Physical Trauma or Irritation

 Switching to well-fitted bras and avoiding activities that strain chest muscles often alleviates this type of pain.
+If the pain feels more like chest wall soreness than breast tissue pain, a clinician may also check muscles, ribs, or inflammation around the breastbone.

 The Role of Hormones: A Closer Look